 Now, while having a self-hosted ticket platform does raise some questions, the main thing is that I found it :D. Sure there is a lot of them out there, and I mean a lot.
 But most of them are lacking some elements and none is 100% perfect (paid or open-source).
 The same goes with trudesk..

 So why trudesk.?
 Well, it's light, it doesn't require a lot of containers to run and maintain, and it supports multi-user setup, and notifications (via email, but it is a start).
-Also, it is mobile-friendly, which puts it on the top of the list even over some well-established platforms like OSTicket.
+Also, it is mobile-friendly, which puts it at the top of the list even over some well-established platforms like OSTicket.

 Did I also mention that it supports themes and customizations?
 Well, it does.